Shadow Work: Connecting and Integrating With Your Suppressed Self

 In this quest to understand more about our dreams, Jung suggests that the personal unconscious - the median between the conscious and collective unconscious, is not only comprised of personal desires but are also influenced by the archetype.

-This opens up a new possibility in the shadows, given that they are not only born out of own choice and childhood trauma.
+This opens up a new possibility in shadow work, given that it allows us to pinpoint that our shadows are born out of own choice and childhood trauma.
 This presents the possibility that shadows themselves are the inevitable consequences of having certain archetypes.

 For instance, having the hero archetype, our psyche is programmed to favor being a hero above all other archetypes.
 In this way, a person will perceive courage as the highest virtue.
 In the same way, he will resent cowardice even when such can be reasonable, depending on the context.(For instance, the great strategist Sun Tzu suggests that when heavily outnumbered, one must flee)